 - For score requirements, please reference this page here.

 - On campus Interview required for all ARNP program candidates who are qualified

 - For ARNP programs, background checks are required for all students participating in clinical practice.
 Information on the background check may need to be released to clinical agencies for permission to participate at the clinical site.
 If clinical placement is denied by the agency, and an alternate site cannot be obtained, the student will not complete the program.

-If you are interested in the FNP post-master's certificate with the ENP subspecialization, please reference the FNP/ENP program information here.
+If you are interested in the FNP post-graduate certificate with the ENP subspecialization, please reference the FNP/ENP program information here.

 Assistant Director of Enrollment & Advising for Graduate Nursing